gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

 Spectral cube parameters
 -------------------------

-These parameters will define the properties of the spectral cube of the bowshock(s) model
+The following parameters define the properties of the spectral cube of the bowshock(s) model

 *nzs* (int)
     Number of points to model along the direction of the symmetry axis (z-axis).